TACTiS: Transformer-Attentional Copulas for Time Series: The Model

 Then, following \citet{vaswani2017attention}, the $\eb'_{ij}$ embeddings are passed through a stack of residual layers that combine multi-head self-attention and layer normalization to obtain an encoding ($\zb_{ij}$) for each token.
 Such encodings contain a complex mixture of information from other tokens that were deemed relevant by the attention mechanism, such as the value of their covariates, their time stamp, and the values of observed tokens.

 \paragraphtight{Scalability} One well-known limitation of transformers is the large time and memory complexity of self-attention, scaling quadratically with the number of tokens.
-However, improving the efficiency of transformers is an active field of research \cite{tay2020efficient,lin2021survey} and any progress in this direction is poised to be directly applicable to \tactis{}.
+However, improving the efficiency of transformers is an active field of research \citep{tay2020efficient,lin2021survey} and any progress in this direction is poised to be directly applicable to \tactis{}.
 In this work, when applying \tactis{} to large datasets, such as those in \cref{sec:results}, we take advantage of the fact that each token is indexed by two independent indices: $i$ for the variables, and $j$ for the time steps.
 We do so by employing the temporal transformer layers of \citet{tashiro2021csdi}, which first compute self-attention between the tokens of each variable ($x_{i1}, \ldots, x_{il_i}$) and then between the tokens at a given time step ($x_{1j}, \ldots, x_{nj}$).
 Hence, instead of scaling in $O([n \cdot l_\text{max}]^2)$, the time and memory complexity scale in $O(n^2 \cdot l_\text{max} + n \cdot l_\text{max}^2)$, where $n$ is the number of time series and $l_\text{max} \eqdef \max_i l_i$ is the length of the longest time series.
 One downside of this approach is that, for attention within a given time step ($j$) to make sense, the time series must be aligned.
-When this type of attention is used, we will refer to our model as \tactistt{} (for Temporal Transformer).
+When using temporal transformer layers, we will refer to our model as \tactistt{}.